 After careful consideration, you’ve decided to add a snake to your family.
 Congratulations!
 Snakes are quiet companions that don’t need to be walked or fed every day and are easy to clean up after.
 What’s next?
-Now that you know what type of pet you want, make sure you have everything they need to be comfortable before you bring them home.
+In order to properly care for your new snake, make sure you have everything they need to be comfortable before you bring them home.
 Here’s a quick checklist.

 Snakes are fairly basic creatures.
 As long as their enclosure is big enough, well-ventilated, and provides adequate heat, and hiding places, they are content.
 With a few limitations, snakes can live in a variety of enclosures:

 - Vivariums, which is basically a terrarium with a reptile living in it, are some of the most common snake enclosures.
 They are typically made of glass and available at your local pet store.